lum/redditkeys/README.md

 5. User Agent: A user agent is a unique identifier that helps Reddit determine the source of network requests.
 To use Reddit’s API, you need a unique and descriptive user agent.
 The recommended format is <platform>:<app ID>:<version string> (by /u/<Reddit username>).
 For example, android:com.example.myredditapp:v1.2.3 (by /u/kemitche).

 6. Creation of a config.yml file.
 This file will contain the Client ID and Secret created in step 4.
+This file should not be checked into the git repo.
 Example contents:
 ```
 client_id:
 client_secret: